esa/pykep/doc/sphinx/examples/ex6.rst

 of the `global trajectory optimisation competition <http://sophia.estec.esa.int/gtoc_portal/>`_.
 In essence it tries to hop between four different asteroids of the main belt.

 The code for this example can be studied `here.
 <https://github.com/esa/pykep/blob/master/pykep/examples/_ex6.py>`_ Feel free to leave comments.

+The study of the ACT GTOC7 trajectories can be found here:

+Izzo, Dario, et al. "Designing complex interplanetary trajectories for the global trajectory optimization competitions."
+Space Engineering.
+Springer International Publishing, 2016.
+151-176.
+APA